-As a general residential contents appraiser I am frequently called upon to do oral appraisal reports in the San Gabriel and LA area.
-It is my favorite type of assignment.
-I’m in, I’m out, I’m done.
-I do oral appraisals on site in Los Angles, Orange County and as far as San Diego and Santa Barbara.
-I also do oral appraisals nationwide online using Zoom and Face time.
-Check out my first You Tube video demonstrating a Face Time inspection.
-I challenge myself to find and identify potentially significant residential contents of value (hidden treasures), and to communicate, as appropriate, important appraisal process issues (who, what, why, when, where and how etc.) sufficiently to comply with the Uniform Standards of Professional Appraisal Practice (USPAP) which are the minimum standards for all personal property appraisers and mandated by Congress.
+I do oral appraisal reports in the San Gabriel and San Fernando Valley, Los Angles, Orange County and as far as San Diego and Santa Barbara.
+I also do oral appraisals online using Zoom and Face time.
+See my first You Tube video of a Face Time inspection.
+I challenge myself to find and identify potentially significant and rare objectof value (hidden treasures) of all types.
+I communicate, as appropriate, important appraisal process issues (who, what, why, when, where and how etc.) sufficiently to comply with the Uniform Standards of Professional Appraisal Practice (USPAP) which are the minimum standards for all personal property appraisers and mandated by Congress.

-I can frequently provide oral appraisal reports of common/ordinary objects at 15 to 50 or more objects per hour.
-How can I do more than 100 objects per hour?
-It is easy.
-Before we start the oral appraisal report the client and I agree to a value cut-off point.
-Anything less is automatically appraised as less than the established cut-off point which is an appraisal as defined in USPAP.
+I can frequently appraise common/ordinary objects at 15 to 50 or more objects per hour.
+Before we begin the oral appraisal the client and I agree to a value cut-off point.
+Anything less is appraised.

-For onsite appraisals I provide clients with an abbreviated Oral Appraisal Report Disclosure (OARD) form which is a partially written oral appraisal report based on a formal abbreviated Restricted Appraisal Report (RAR) one-page template.
-The oral appraisal report (OARD form) provides important context and disclosures in writing so that the oral appraisal report can be meaningful and properly understood by the client and other identified intended users.
+I provide clients with an abbreviated Oral Appraisal Report Disclosure (OARD) form which is a partially written oral appraisal report based on a formal abbreviatedl report one-page template.
+The oral appraisal report (OARD form) provides important context and disclosures in writing so that the oral appraisal report is meaningful and properly understood by the client and other identified intended users.
 Oral appraisal reports are fast paced, cost effective, and occasionally result in the discovery of hidden treasures.
 See the testimonials of past clients.